vitejs/vite/docs/guide/features.md

 npm add -D lightningcss
 ```

 If enabled, CSS files will be processed by Lightning CSS instead of PostCSS.
-To configure it, you can pass Lightining CSS options to the [`css.lightingcss`](../config/shared-options.md#css-lightningcss) config option.
+To configure it, you can pass Lightning CSS options to the [`css.lightingcss`](../config/shared-options.md#css-lightningcss) config option.

 To configure CSS Modules, you'll use [`css.lightningcss.cssModules`](https://lightningcss.dev/css-modules.html) instead of [`css.modules`](../config/shared-options.md#css-modules) (which configures the way PostCSS handles CSS modules).